liviucotfas/ase-web-and-cloud-applications-security/2 - HelloWorld - Models, Forms, Model Binding, Validation.md

     </body>
     </html>
     ```
+    > The `@model` expression specifies that the view expects to receive a `GuestResponse` object as its view model.

-2. Run the project and check the generated `HTML` code
+2. Run the project and check the generated `HTML` code.

     > We have defined a `label` and `input` element for each property of the `GuestResponse` model class.
 The `asp-for` attribute on the `label` element sets the `value` of the for attribute.
 The `asp-for` attribute on the `input` element sets the `id` and `name` elements.

+    > The `asp-action` tag helper attribute applied to the form element, uses the application’s URL routing configuration to set the `action` attribute to a URL that will target a specific action method.

 ##  7. <a name='ReceivingFormData'></a>Receiving Form Data

 1. Update the HomeController as follows.

-    > Handing GET and POST requests in separate C# methods helps to keep the controller code tidy, since the two methods have different responsibilities.
+    > Handing `GET` and `POST` requests in separate C# methods helps to keep the controller code tidy, since the two methods have different responsibilities.
 Both action methods are invoked by the same URL, but MVC makes sure that the appropriate method is called, based on whether we are dealing with a GET or POST request.

     ```C#
     public class HomeController : Controller {
+        private readonly ILogger<HomeController> _logger;
+        public HomeController(ILogger<HomeController> logger)
+        {
+            _logger = logger;
+        }

-        public IActionResult Index() {
+        public IActionResult Index()
-            int hour = DateTime.Now.Hour;
-            ViewBag.Greeting = hour < 12 ?
-"Good Morning" : "Good Afternoon";
+        {
-            return View("MyView");
+            return View();
         }

         [HttpGet]
         public IActionResult RsvpForm() {
             return View();
         }

         [HttpPost]
         public IActionResult RsvpForm(GuestResponse guestResponse) {
             // TODO: store response from guest